ThEmpiEric/ThEmpiEric/README.md

   <h3>Data Science | MSc Statistical Computing | Physical Engineer | NLP Practitioner</h3>
 </div>

 Here, you'll find a collection of my data science projects, experiments, and learning tasks.
-My goal is to grow as a data professional by tackling real-world problems.
+I'm trying to grow as a data professional by tackling real-world problems.
 Feel free to explore, collaborate, or reach out!

 🌱 I'm constantly exploring new techniques in: